Commercial Dog Foods

 If you have a dog that is hyper-reactive to outside stimuli, you may be interested in How High Carbohydrate Diets Can Affect Some Dogs by noted behaviorist William Campbell suggesting a possible cause being a high carbohydrate diet.

 Large and giant breed (or any breed prone to hip dysplasia) puppies should be fed a restricted diet to slow growth.
 Overfeeding encourages them to grow too fast, resulting in most of the bone and joint problems common in large breeds, including dysplasia, osteochondrosis, etc. Limit the amount you feed to keep your pup lean and slow-growing, which will not affect his eventual adult size.

 Never give supplemental calcium of any kind when feeding a commercial diet.
-Excess calcium is another factor that has been linked to hip dysplasia and other developmental problems in large-breed puppies.
-Large Breed Puppy Formulas are usually designed to be lower in calcium and fat (calories) than other puppy foods, which can help to prevent these problems.
+Excess calcium is another factor that has been linked to hip dysplasia and other developmental problems in large-breed puppies, particularly before puberty, when they have less ability to control their uptake of calcium.
+Large Breed Puppy Formulas are usually designed to be lower in calcium and fat (calories) than other puppy foods, with a Calcium:Phosphorus ratio below 1.5:1, all of which can help to prevent developmental orthopedic disease.
 They are sometimes lower in protein as well, however, which is not desirable.
 Protein and carbohydrates provide similar calories per gram, so reducing protein in favor of carbohydrates provides less needed nutrition without reducing calories.
 Look for formulas that are high in protein without being high in fat.
 See What is Large Breed Puppy Food? for more information.